Pelmen323/Kaiserreich_Autotests/README.md

 - unused opinion modifiers test (finds all opinion modifiers that are set but never checked)

 *Performance tests*
-- usage of conditions that can be converted to 'is_ally_with' condition instead test
+- a lot of tests related to unoptimized triggers usage
 - focuses/decisions/events that can be optimized by using ideology flags tests

 *Scripted triggers and effects tests:*